RyanMConstable/Ansible/README.md

 # Ansible
 Playbooks that run in a test docker environment</br>

+The .ssh is specifically so the containers can contact one another

 To run this test environment</br>
 (1) Install Docker</br>
 (2) Run the dockerfile.ansiblehost</br>